M1 Digital LLC Cryptocurrency Risk Disclosure

 1. How is Crypto Provided to you?

-M1 Digital LLC: The company that provides you with the platform to access your Apex Crypto account for cryptocurrencies.
+M1 Digital LLC: The company that provides you with the platform to access your Bakkt Crypto account for cryptocurrencies.
 M1 Digital LLC is a wholly owned subsidiary of M1 Holdings, Inc., and a wholly separate affiliate from M1 Finance LLC.

-WHEN YOU DIRECT APEX CLEARING CORPORATION TO TRANSMIT MONEY FOR PURPOSES OF PURCHASING CRYPTOCURRENCY, YOU ARE INSTRUCTING M1 FINANCE LLC AND APEX CLEARING CORPORATION TO SEND FUNDS OUT OF YOUR LINKED BROKERAGE ACCOUNT INTO YOUR APEX CRYPTO ACCOUNT, WHICH WILL SEND THE FUNDS OUTSIDE OF APEX CLEARING CORPORATION’S CONTROL.
+WHEN YOU DIRECT APEX CLEARING CORPORATION TO TRANSMIT MONEY FOR PURPOSES OF PURCHASING CRYPTOCURRENCY, YOU ARE INSTRUCTING M1 FINANCE LLC AND APEX CLEARING CORPORATION TO SEND FUNDS OUT OF YOUR LINKED BROKERAGE ACCOUNT INTO YOUR BAKKT CRYPTO ACCOUNT, WHICH WILL SEND THE FUNDS OUTSIDE OF APEX CLEARING CORPORATION’S CONTROL.

 2. What is Cryptocurrency